ayechanst/speedrun-eth-guide/dex-guide.md

 </details>

-These variables track the total liquidity, but also by individual addresses too.
+These variables track the total liquidity, but also the liquidity of each address.
 Now, let's create an `init()` function in `DEX.sol`.
 We want this function written in a way that when we send ETH and/or $BAL tokens through our front end or deployer script, the function will get those values from the contract and assign them onto the global variables we just defined.